hsnguyen/assembly/README.md

 The code has been developed with *Java 1.8.0_144* that enables lambda expression and JavaFX, so equal or later version is expected to build & run the tool properly.

+If an aligner is involved, minimap2 or bwa (later than 0.7.11) should be included.

 ## Documentation
 For detail options of the commandline interface:
 ```